Green Tea (Camellia sinensis)

 Disease / Symptom Treatment

-- Camellia sinensis extract showed high antibacterial activity against against gram positive bacteria alone and in combination with nalidixic acid.[^3]
+- Infections: Camellia sinensis extract shows high antibacterial activity against gram positive bacteria.[^3]

 Title: The combined administration of EGCG and caffeine induces not only suppression of fat accumulation but also anorexigenic action in mice